vedph/gve-doc/model/snapshot.md

 - the base text, which is the starting point of the transformation.
 - the editing operations which act on text to produce alterations.

+The snapshot is an abstraction, representing a set of text transformations which generate annotated text with their textual and visual representation; but this abstraction is rooted into the material document interpreted to create it.

 🌐 Quick links: